 Dear Your Teen:

 When you find that a teen is being bullied, the most helpful thing you can do is work on building a relationship with that student.
-This should occur at a time when you are not pressing them for information, and it should not occur during class because of this.
-Work on getting to know the child by talking for a few moments in the hallway each day, having lunch at her lunch table one day a week, or other finding other minutes to socialize with them.
+This should occur at a time when you are not pressing them for information.
+It should not occur during class because of this.
+Work on getting to know the child.
+Talk for a few moments in the hallway each day.
+Have lunch at her lunch table one day a week.
+Find other minutes to socialize with them.
 The more you know a student’s moods and behaviors, the better entry you have for discussion when you see a change in profile.
-This change could be a signal that the child is being bullied, and can give you a clue into what might be happening behind what you are able to see during their time at school.
+This change could be a signal that the child is being bullied.
+It can give you a clue into what might be happening behind what you are able to see during their time at school.

 Here are some additional steps you can take: